Ritikkumar9828155803/customer_churn_copilot/README.md

-# 🚀 Customer Churn Copilot
+# Customer Churn Copilot

-An end-to-end ML-powered Streamlit application that predicts customer churn, explains key drivers, and generates retention strategies.
+An end-to-end Machine Learning web application built with Streamlit that predicts customer churn, identifies key drivers, and suggests retention strategies.

+🔗 Deployed on Streamlit Cloud
+📊 Built using XGBoost and
+🧠 Includes cross-validation and feature importance analysis
+---

+📌 Project Overview

+Customer churn is one of the biggest challenges for subscription-based businesses.

+This app allows users to:

+-Upload a churn dataset (CSV)
+-Train an XGBoost model dynamically
+-Perform 5-fold cross-validation
+-Predict churn probability for individual customers -Visualize feature importance
+-Estimate revenue at risk
+-Generate retention strategies

 ---
 ## 📌 Features

 - Upload custom churn dataset (CSV)